pauloasherring/MATEquationToC/README.md

 # MATLABToC
 A simple tool for converting MATLAB equations (with ^ symbols and numeric literals without decimal dots) to C.
+Requires:
+  Qt5+ due to QRegularExpression

+Use at your own risk.
+These routines have not been thoroughly tested.